danyellington/Week4/outline.md

 4) Check answers by running tests
 5) Create frontend to webpage to submit answers
 6) Program responds to whether or not given answer is correct

+Update:
+As the day wraps up, I wanted to update my timeline of work.
+Initially, I attempted to write tests for my solutions to the problems on my quiz.
+However, that proved to be challenging for me.
+I was able to write the functions, but struggled with creating classes and constructors for testing.
+I instead provided a walk through in the code itself to demonstrate understanding of functionality.
+Some tests worked, and others still have compiling errors.
+I realize testing is important and it does help me to understand how things work by breaking them down, but I did find that aspect challenging today.
+I think that I did get decent practice in solving basic code problems that I'll likely encounter again.
+All of that said, I'm going to spend the remainder of the day attempting to solve the testing problems I've encountered.